openneuropet/PET2BIDS/docs/spreadsheets.rst

 *Custom Spreadsheet Data Extractor*

 Using the metadata translation script is not recommended, but remains as an option to the adventurous and not so easily deterred users.
-This method is not recommended as it requires very homogeneously formatted data (which is most likely not the use case, hence the conversion to BIDS) and some programming knowledge.
+This method requires very homogeneously formatted data (which is most likely not the use case, hence the conversion to BIDS) and some programming knowledge.
 Further, there are a million and one ways that it can go wrong.
 That said, one can create a custom extraction script to parse, convert, and update BIDS fields at the time of conversion by including a spreadsheet file (tsv, xlsx, etc) and an extraction script to manipulate